HomeAccount ReceivableManaging and Accounting for Uncollectible Accounts

 • Payment Reminder Automation: It sends email, text, and WhatsApp reminders to customers or vendors.
 This makes it easier to reach customers and encourages on-time payments, reducing the risk of overdue accounts.

 • Customer Portal: It gives customers a simple way to check their invoices, check past payments, and make new payments.
-A centralized customer portal ensures transparency, resolves disputes quickly, and speeds up collections.
+A centralized customer portal ensures transparency, resolves disputes quickly and speeds up collections.

 • Accounts Receivable Reports: AI-powered financial reporting shows which payments are overdue.
 It helps you spot the long overdue overdue.
 This allows AR teams to focus on the accounts most at risk of becoming uncollectible.